rsshilli/startZoom/README.md

 # Related projects

-* This Zoom launcher which requires calendar integration: https://github.com/benbalter/zoom-launcher
+* This Zoom launcher which is quite a bit more complicated and requires calendar integration: https://github.com/benbalter/zoom-launcher